 In an effort to share more of our favourite ancient objects from around the world, Ancient History Encyclopedia staff have taken a closer look at some really amazing objects or structures.
 Today’s Object in Focus is the Francois Vase.

 Festivals in ancient Greece and Rome were important periods of time during which people performed “activities that are most often thought of as communications with the superhuman world.”
 Marked by a variety of unique cultural rituals and traditions, festival days stood in stark contrast to ordinary life in ancient Greece and Rome.
-Processions, sacrifices, athletic events, and musical performances were just the start of some of the interesting highlights.
-The ways in which the ancient people chose to express themselves on these special calendar days is fascinating.
-In examining both its contrasts and similarities to today, studying ancient culture can be seen as the study of our own humanity.
+Processions, sacrifices, athletic… Continue reading Festivals in Ancient Greece and Rome: 9 Fascinating Facts

 In an effort to share more of our favourite ancient objects from around the world, each month Ancient History Encyclopedia staff are going to take a closer look at some really amazing objects or buildings.
 Today’s Object in Focus is the Antonine Wall.

 Felix dies natalis, Roma!
 (Happy birthday, Rome!)
 This week on the 21st of April is the traditional date given for the founding of Rome.
 According to Roman mythology, the founders were Romulus and Remus, twin brothers and supposed sons of the god Mars and the priestess Rhea Silvia.
-The twins were then abandoned by their parents as babies because of a prophecy that they would overthrow their great-uncle Amulius, but were saved by a she-wolf who nursed them.
-Romulus killed his brother after a vicious quarrel and went on to establish a city which he named after himself.
+The twins were then abandoned by their parents as… Continue reading Happy Birthday Rome!

 In an effort to share more of our favourite ancient objects from around the world, Ancient History Encyclopedia staff have taken a closer look at some really amazing objects or structures.
 Today’s Object in Focus is the Meroe Head of Augustus.

+At a lecture hosted by the Friends of ANU Classics Museum (Canberra, Australia) in September, I learnt about the Villa of the Papyri.
 Imagine a villa so big that parts of it haven’t been uncovered yet and big enough to house over 90 sculptures and other artefacts.
-This villa can be found in what was once the ancient Roman city of Herculaneum, and today is in a half-excavated dig site near the Gulf of Naples.
+This villa can be found in what was once the ancient Roman… Continue reading Herculaneum: Villa of the Papyri

 Bezvodovka is a solar observatory.
 It is an ancient Bronze Age architectural monument of land architecture, science and spirituality spanning nearly 20 square kilometres.
 The research in this blog post is unique and exploratory because it contradicts the accepted interpretation of the site.
 Current mainstream interpretations of these are burial mounds of nomadic tribes.
-Scholars have long studied the mounds at Bezvodovka and seem to feel they have them easily defined.
-New research, however, suggests that this site could be far more intriguing and amazing than the mainstream interpretation.
+Scholars have… Continue reading Solar Observatory in Ukraine